simon-bourne/MosquitoNet/README.md

     // Test failed: (sum3(1, 2, 3) == 7)
     //    sum3 = function: in file /path/to/file.cpp, line 5
 ```

+You'll need to have an `operator<<` or specialize `Enhedron::Assertion::Convert` to be able to print the types.

 You can also have more complex expressions and add context expressions to give more detail on the output: